 - Self-donning front entry zip

-- Telescopic torso along with elastic crotch strap- for broader range of motion
+- Telescopic torso along with elastic crotch strap- for a broader range of motion

 - Latex neck and wrist seals